Stress Management In El Paso, TX

 • Weight Gain

-Response To Stress:
+Response to Stress:

-The body’s stress response, fight or flight�works when threatened and in a dangerous situation.
+The body’s stress response, fight or flight, works when threatened and in a dangerous situation.
 It’s all about self-preservation.
-However, it is not healthy if it never goes away.
-In today’s world it is triggered, not in response to an aggressive situation or wild animal trying to attack, but instead, as an ongoing reaction to life�s stresses, which is highly probable to be harmful to your health.
+However, it becomes unhealthy if this state of self-preservation persists indefinitely.
+In today’s world it is triggered, not in response to an aggressive situation or wild animal trying to attack, but instead as an ongoing reaction to life’s stresses, which is highly probable to be harmful to your health.

 People react to the same situation in different ways.
 What might stress one person may not stress another.

-There is a problem when these levels do not return to normal levels.
-Instead they remain raised from the ongoing stress of various situations.
+A problem arises when these levels fail to return to normal.
+Instead, they remain raised from the ongoing stress of various situations.
 The body doesn’t get a chance to recover to its natural state.
-When this goes on for a long time, the stress response can disrupt all of the body�s processes.
+When this goes on for a long time, the stress response can disrupt all of the body’s processes.

-Chiropractic Treatment For Stress:
+Chiropractic Treatment for Stress:

-Chiropractic treatment can help manage stress.�Chiropractic focuses on the spine, which is the headquarters of the nervous system.
-An effect of chronic stress is muscle tension and contraction, that can lead to uneven pressure on the skeleton, which leads to subluxations.
-Chiropractic adjustments ease muscle tension, which eases the stress on areas of the skeleton and helps take the sting out of the subluxations.
-With the subluxations abated a balanced spine can be achieved.
+Chiropractic treatment can help manage stress.
+Chiropractic focuses on the spine, the nervous system’s headquarters.
+Chronic stress affects muscle tension and contraction, which can lead to uneven pressure on the skeleton, leading to subluxations.
+Chiropractic adjustments ease muscle tension, easing stress on areas of the skeleton and helps take the sting out of the subluxations.
+With the subluxations abated, a balanced spine can be achieved.
 This is a crucial component of managing stress.
-And it may sound like a CD that skips over and over, but propernutrition is a crucial component of stress management.
+And it may sound like a CD that skips over and over, but proper nutrition is a crucial component of stress management.

-Stress Mangagement:
+Stress Management:

-Relaxed Breathing Technique (Diaphragmatic Breathing):�Stress often leads to rapid, shallow breathing, that affects the other aspects of the stress response, i.e. increased heart rate and perspiration.
+Relaxed Breathing Technique (Diaphragmatic Breathing): Stress often leads to rapid, shallow breathing that affects the other aspects of the stress response, i.e., increased heart rate and perspiration.
 Controlled breathing is an effective way of dealing with the effects of stress.

 • Mouth closed, shoulders relaxed, inhale slowly and deeply through your nose to a count of six, allowing the air to fill your diaphragm.